 1. OSHA Construction Training Program

-The Occupational Safety & Health Administration (OSHA) offers various construction safety courses to keep workers safe.
+The Occupational Safety & Health Administration (OSHA) has different courses that provide construction safety to workers.

-OSHA training helps construction workers familiarize themselves with the Occupational Safety and Health Administration (OSHA) standards, introduces them to inspection requirements, and ensures they comply with the governing construction laws.
+OSHA training makes construction workers more conversant with Occupational Safety and Health Administration (OSHA) standards, exposes the construction worker to the requirements of inspection, and makes sure they comply with the construction laws.

 Addressing concerns ranging from confined spaces to industrial hygiene, the courses delve into various hazards and equip employees with the basic skills to navigate specific cases.
 Whether through online training or hands-on instruction, OSHA's programs provide a comprehensive overview of health and safety practices, enabling workers to complete their tasks while minimizing risk.